CCOG for SOC 228 Fall 2023

 - Lecture Hours:

 - Lecture/Lab Hours:

 Intended Outcomes for the course

-Upon successful completion students should be able to:
+Upon completion of the course students should be able to:

 Outcome Assessment Strategies

-• Oral presentations
+Oral or video presentations

 Course Content (Themes, Concepts, Issues and Skills)